bluejet80/react_app1/README.md

 ## Progress

-I stopped at 33:05 So I could go to sleep.
+I stopped at 49:19.
+We are just ready to style the button.

 ## How to setup react